 For instance, for any unstructured customer data or content, automated data labeling can be deployed to identify segments of customers with similar combinations of attributes and treat them similarly in marketing campaigns.

 - Faster and Less Expensive

 Because there is little (or no) human intervention in automated data labeling, businesses save significant operational costs and time they would otherwise spend to hire technical experts or create an in-house team.

 Using active learning, a semi-supervised approach, automated data labeling provides highly accurate data annotation.
-Active learning requires the labeler to select an initial sample from unlabeled data and then label more data based upon the results.
+Active learning requires the labeler to select an initial sample from unlabeled data and then label more data based on the results.
 In addition, automation can be leveraged to continually enhance and improve your manual data labeling processes.